doorxp/GIMI-bin-tools/README.md

 ```

 ## Encrypt partition and generate signature
-All new MStar builds have SECURE_BOOT option enabled.
+All new GIMI builds have SECURE_BOOT option enabled.
 In that case
 boot.img and recovery.img is encrypted (AES) and signed with RSA priv keys.
 That script is used to encrypt image and generate sign file.